Chronic Pain & Sleep Quality Are Related, So Don’t Let Insomnia Make Your Pain Worse

 Sleep latency (problems falling asleep or time to fall asleep) and sleep maintenance (problems staying asleep or time spent asleep) are frequent problems for individuals living with pain.
 Scientific evidence indicates sleep problems are also related to worsening or exacerbation of chronic pain.

-• The 2010 issue of the journal Headache noted high levels of sleep disorders in those suffering from chronic headaches.
+- The 2010 issue of the journal Headache noted high levels of sleep disorders in those suffering from chronic headaches.
 They exhibited high levels of insomnia, sleepiness during the day as well as problems with snoring.
 The authors indicate insomnia to be a risk factor for headaches turning into a chronic problem.

-• A study of 422 individuals in the 2014 Clinical Journal of Pain, found neck pain patients were less likely to improve if the also suffered from poor sleep quality.
+- A 2014 study of 422 individuals in the Clinical Journal of Pain, found neck pain patients were less likely to improve if the also suffered from poor sleep quality.

-• A 2015 analysis in the European Spine Journal indicated Patients with neck and/or back pain of a non-specific nature are more likely to experience meaningful benefits in disability and pain levels when sleep quality was good, compared to those with impaired sleeping
+- A 2015 analysis in the European Spine Journal indicated Patients with neck and/or back pain of a non-specific nature are more likely to experience meaningful benefits in disability and pain levels when sleep quality was good, compared to those with impaired sleeping

-• A 2020 systematically review and meta-analysis in Nuerophyschiatrie concluded “Sleep disturbance is associated with risk of back pain.
+- A 2020 review and meta-analysis in Nuerophyschiatrie concluded “Sleep disturbance is associated with risk of back pain.
 Improving sleep can be a deterrent against back pain.
 Therefore, interventions to reduce sleep disturbances can help to improve health.
 On the other hand, the relationship between sleep disturbances and back pain can be two-sided, and back pain can also lead to sleep disturbances.”

-• A 2020 study in the Journal of Clinical Sleep Medicine found that greater sleep efficiency may be associated with better reasoning and working memory in those with higher levels of pain, while lower total sleeping time may be associated with better reasoning in those with lowest pain in sedentary middle-aged and older adults.
+- A 2020 study in the Journal of Clinical Sleep Medicine found that greater sleep efficiency may be associated with better reasoning and working memory in those with higher levels of pain, while lower total sleeping time may be associated with better reasoning in those with lowest pain in sedentary middle-aged and older adults.

-• A 2021 study in the European Journal of Pain indicates poor sleep quality is associated with seeking medical care for back pain in the long term.
+- A 2021 study in the European Journal of Pain indicates poor sleep quality is associated with seeking medical care for back pain in the long term.
 The authors recommend early screening for signs of poor sleep quality and referral to interventions for improving sleep quality or reducing pain in sleep to improve pain management.

-• A 2023 study in Sleep Medicine found even in acute musculoskeletal injuries, loss of sleep increases pain sensitivity in a possible causative role of the lack of sleep on complex pain states after injuries.
+- A 2023 study in Sleep Medicine found even in acute musculoskeletal injuries, loss of sleep increases pain sensitivity in a possible causative role of the lack of sleep on complex pain states after injuries.

 There is support for a range of practical methods to assist with insomnia that can be incorporated into programs that manage pain.